-Buddha Statues Jambhupati Style – also referred to as a king Buddha or royal king Buddha are usually wearing a tight fitting coat and trousers and crown, as opposed to the more common image of the Buddha wearing loosely fitted robes with the head showing knobs representing hair curls.
+Buddha Statues Jambhupati Style – also referred to as a king Buddha or royal king Buddha are usually seen wearing a tight fitting coat and trousers and crown, as opposed to the more common image of the Buddha wearing loosely fitted robes with the head showing knobs representing hair curls.
 The Jambhupati style is more often seen seated in the crossed legged lotus position on a simple throne, or sometimes on a highly decorative or tiered throne.

 The Mandalay and Shan style of Jambhupati Buddha statue became popular in the 18th century.
 The king Buddha or Mrauk-u style found in Arakan, in the Rakhine State developed much earlier through the influence of their Indian neighbors several hundred years ago.